Book Project 2026 and Charity Fundraiser

 Whilst the book will include a lot of practical information and my own anecdotes, it's the people who've been assessed who have the most inspiring stories to tell, whether wishing to share a long story (up to 2,500 words) or contribute just a few lines.
 So, whether assessed by me or another assessor, I'm inviting people to take part from the following groups (this will be updated over time to reflect the contributions received):

-• all other adults, such as those who're working or who've retired
+other adults, such as those who're working, retired or looking after the home

 Can I remain anonymous?